lkno0705/MatrixMultiplication/README.md

 # MatrixMultiplication
 Just a little playground, to test and try the benefits of Running Calculations on CPU or GPU with multiple threads.

-Compared Runtimes:
+## System stats for the compared run:

-Matrix size: 1440x1440 <br>
+Default matrix size: 1440x1440 <br>
-Threads: 24
+Thread count: 24

 ## Java:
 ### Type int